1982: The Country Peak

 The Legend of the Three

-From the bourbon-soaked floorboards of '74 to the final mountain recording, this is the story of three men and the songs they couldn't leave behind.
+From the milkshake-soaked floorboards of the Cook Out to the final mountain recording, this is the story of three men and the songs they couldn't leave behind.

-We walked away from the spotlights and back into the timber.
+They walked away from the spotlights and back into the timber.
 For thirty years, the songs sat in the quiet.
-Now, we've come down from the ridges one last time to say goodbye on our own terms.
+But now, they have come down from the ridges one last time to say goodbye on their own terms.

 Nick